NEW articles daily! Subscribe below to receive daily updates with our new articles!

 Well, to be honest, there is no single answer that can be right for every person.
 “Living good” is a different concept for every person, and what is a good life for one person may be a life of poverty for another.
 However, just because the amount varies depending on your lifestyle doesn’t mean that we can’t talk about general amounts that would be required to live here.

-If you want to live a swanky lifestyle (nothing wrong with it… I tend to live a pretty darn good life myself), for a budget of $2,000 to $3,000 you can live in style.
+If you want to live a swanky lifestyle (nothing wrong with it… I tend to live a pretty darn good life myself), for a budget of $3,000 to $4,000 you can live in style.
 Nice house, a car, a couple of maids and somebody to wash your clothes.
 You won’t be wanting for anything.
 I am not ashamed to admit that I personally fit into this category.
-I have myself, my wife, 4 kids and 2 nieces living with me.
-I guess we get by on maybe $3,500 per month.
-This includes putting 3 of my kids in a private school (best in Mindanao, IMHO), and one niece in college.
+I have myself, my wife, 1 kid and 1 niece living with me.
+I guess we get by on maybe $3,000 per month.
 I guess it would be said that we don’t really want for anything.
 If there is something that I want or need, I buy it, and it doesn’t break the budget.
 A few weeks ago our refrigerator was getting rather old and worn out, so we bought a new one.
 Even with that expense, I will still live within my budget for the month.
 If I want a new computer or laptop, I buy one.
 So, I would say that for the standards of many back in the States, my lifestyle is probably excessive.
 But, why not?

-Some examples of things that you might wonder about when it comes to pricing:
+Some examples of things that you might wonder about when it comes to pricing (US Dollar prices):

-Kilo of Durian fruit: 80 cents during this time of year when it is “in season”
+Kilo of Durian fruit: $1.40 during this time of year when it is “in season”

-If you feel like eating out, you can have a decent dinner or lunch for $2 to $4.
+If you feel like eating out, you can have a decent dinner or lunch for $5 to $8.
 If you want “premium” western food, you might spend up to $10 to eat out in a nice restaurant (per person).
-Here in Davao, for $10 you can go to a 5 Star hotel, eat their buffet with maybe 50 different food choices, eat all you can including all courses.
+Here in Davao, for $10 to $15 you can go to a 5 Star Hotel, eat their buffet with maybe 50 different food choices, eat all you can including all courses.
 Food is cheap.
 Some other things are expensive here.
 But, overall, you can live well on a much lower budget than you would in the States.